-Jason Jackson is currently Lecturer in Political Economy in the Department of Urban Studies and Planning at the Massachusetts Institute of Technology (MIT) and Faculty Fellow in the Department of Political Science at Northeastern University.
-He was previously a Postdoctoral Fellow at The Wharton School, University of Pennsylvania and will join the MIT faculty full-time as Assistant Professor of Political Economy and Urban Planning in July 2017.
+Jason Jackson is Assistant Professor of Political Economy in the Department of Urban Studies and Planning at the Massachusetts Institute of Technology (MIT).
+He was previously a Postdoctoral Fellow at The Wharton School and Lauder Institute, University of Pennsylvania.

 Jason’s research focuses on the relationship between states and markets.
 It seeks to understand the historical origins and evolution of the institutional arrangements through which states and markets are constituted from the late 19th century to the present.
 Jason’s work is particularly focused on the role of economic ideas and moral beliefs in shaping market institutions.
 It assesses the implications of political struggles between business, government and societal actors for market structure and resulting competitive and distributional outcomes.
 Empirically his work focuses on contexts ranging from the politics of monopoly and foreign investment in India from the late colonial period to the present, to the ‘sharing economy’ and urban transportation markets in contemporary cities in Asia, Europe and the United States.